The programme is split into two pathways - the 3D Graphics and User Experience Pathway and the Programming and Computer Science Pathway.

 15 credits

-This module will address the fundamentals of working with motion capture and theories behind digital embodiment.
-The principles explored in the module can be applied to a range of contexts that involve the human body in movements, such as video games, animations, interactive experiences, performances, social VR, training and rehabilitation, and much more.
+This module will address the fundamentals of working with motion-capture and theories behind digital embodiment.
+The principles explored in the module can be applied to a range of contexts that involve the human body in movement, such as video games, animations, interactive experiences, performances, social VR, training and rehabilitation, and much more.

 |